msigne/app-direct-api-integration/README.md

 From your IDE, right-click on the "AppDirectApiIntegrationApplication" class at the root of your Java package hierarchy, and run it directly.
 You should also be able to debug it as easily.

-This project use the lombok plugin to avoid boilerplate code.
+This project use the lombok annotations to avoid boilerplate code.

 In IntelliJ or Eclipse , for Lombok annotations, you need to enable annotation processing, change the compiler from Ajc to Javac, and probably install the Lombok plugin.

+See how to setup the lombok pluging at https://projectlombok.org/index.html

 ### As a Maven target